junkdog/graftt/README.md

 # graftt - annotation-driven bytecode surgery

-Extend existing classes by grafting bytecode from *Transplant* classes.
+Rewrite existing classes by grafting bytecode from *Transplant* classes.
 Transplants are plain java classes and function like templates or blueprints; annotations define interactions with the recipient class.
 The entire API consists of 3 annotations.